Hon-Wong/Elysium/readme.md

 | boy back to camera | a dancing kangaroo | dog |

 **Single Object Tracking (SOT)**

+We use prompt "This is a video showing an object with coordinates {coordinates} in Frame 1.
+Provide the detailed coordinates of the object in each frame." for each video.

 | ![Dog Coordinates](demo/coords_dog.gif) | ![Airplane Coordinates](demo/coords_airplane.gif) |
 |---|---|